JonaOmara/Earthquake-Data-Visualization/README.md

 Switch Java Compiler to 1.6 if you get VM problems.
 (Processing should work with Java 1.6, and 1.7)

 ### Other information
 In this project I use the Unfolding map library.
-A very basic Unfolding demo you'll find in the source folder in the default package.
 For more examples visit [here](http://unfoldingmaps.org)